mooreApps22/CPP00-04/README.md

   - Creating custom fixed-point number types and converting to/from floating points or integers
   - Operator overloading
   - Basic use of Binary Space Partioning

+Cpp 03 shows an understanding of inheritance and managing multiple inheritance.

+Cpp 04 shows an understaning of the following concepts:
+- Subtype Polymorphism
+- Virtual functions
+- Pure virtual fuctions
+- Abstract Base Classes
+- Interface Classes

+  All exercises are compiled in C++ Version 1998.